Alabama man finally wins $1 million prize after playing Florida Lottery for 34 years - NewsBreak

 (WFLA) — An Alabama man is a new millionaire after purchasing a winning ticket from the Florida Lottery.

-The Lottery said Thomas Fotopoulos, 53, of Dothan won a $1 million prize from the 500X THE CASH Scratch-Off game after purchasing a ticket at Fortune Liquors in Campbellton, Florida.Alabama man turns himself in, charged for murder of TikTok star’s son
+The Lottery said Thomas Fotopoulos, 53, of Dothan won a $1 million prize from the 500X THE CASH Scratch-Off game after purchasing a ticket at Fortune Liquors in Campbellton, Florida.Tennessee couple reunites with ‘hero’ who pulled them from burning car

 Fotopoulos said he has been playing the Lottery since 1988.